akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “I make no promise,” Avice said, her voice thin but steady.
 “Though I will speak to her.”

 Godfrey bowed and left her.
-Avice stayed in the drafty passage, the cup cooling in her hands.
+Avice stayed in the draughty passage, the cup cooling in her hands.
 For the first time, the thought of returning to their rooms felt like walking into a cage.

 ---